AnuragBathani/Host-a-site-on-tor/How to Host a Flask Website on the Dark Web Using Docker and Tor.md

    ```

    This will output your `.onion` address, e.g., `abc123def456ghi7.onion`.
-   if you don't know how to generate .onion address read a **host a site on tor  article**
+   if you don't know how to generate .onion address read a **host a site on darknet  article**

 2. **Open Tor Browser and navigate to your `.onion` address.**